junhui-f/ICT2202-DF-Assignment_One/DeepSpeech/README.txt

 TODO:

-Allow user to set verbosity (see: AudioToText.py vars)
+Allow user to set strictness (see: AudioToText.py vars)
   1. beam_width
   2. lm_alpha (default value is 0.93 as of v.0.9.3-en)
   3. lm_beta (default value is 1.18 as of v.0.9.3-en)